ThunderStruct/MSCircularSlider/README.md

   - `markerImage`: an optional UIImage to be drawn instead of the standard ellipse markers - default nil
     - note: markerPath takes precedence over markerImage, so if both members are set, the images will not be drawn
   - `snapToMarkers`: indicates whether the handle should _snap_ to the nearest marker upon handle-release - default false
-    - note: if both snapToMarkers and snapToLabels are true, the handle will be snapped to the nearest marker
+    - ~note: if both snapToMarkers and snapToLabels are true, the handle will be snapped to the nearest marker~ _removed mutual-exclusion in 1.1.0_
   - `addLabel(_ string: String)`: adds a string to the labels array and triggers required drawing methods
   - `changeLabel(at index: Int, string: String)`: replaces the label's string at the given index with the provided string
   - `removeLabel(at index: Int)`: removes the string from the labels array at the given index